I field-tested the best full auto BB guns on Amazon. So if you're in the market for one, I'd highly recommend one of the following options.

 FYI, prices and ratings are accurate as of time of writing.

-1. Black DPMS - Comfortable and Realistic
+1. Black DPMS - Best Automatic BB Gun Overall

 Highlight: The replica is comfortable for the shooter and realistic in its operation compared to an accurate DPMS rifle.